ArnoVdH/photoblog/content/blog/2020/digital_alternatives.md

 I wanted a service that worked well on multiple platforms (Windows, Linux, Android), offered a decent amount of free storage space and had reasonable pricing for future use.
 Respect for privacy was also important.
 I ended up using [pCloud](https://www.pcloud.com/eu) for this.

 ## Desktop operating system
-**Status: to do ✘**
+**Status: done ✔**

-I'm hoping to make the definite switch to Linux at the end of this year.
+I made the switch to Linux during the summer.
 One of the big issues, as with anyone wanting to switch, is choosing which distro to use.
 After some deliberation and research I decided to go with [Manjaro](https://manjaro.org/).
 Not only was it recommended to me by a friend, it's also accessible yet cutting-edge enough for my needs, since it's based on Arch Linux.
 It's also an experiment in gaming for me, using [Proton](https://github.com/ValveSoftware/Proton).

 ## Mobile operating System
 **Status: to do ✘**